On this page:

-Wendy volunteers her time in the Aboriginal Community in South West Sydney where she Co-Chairs the FACS ‘Our People, our Way’ (Aboriginal Community Consultant Group) “Better Outcomes for Aboriginal Children and Families, she Co-ordinates Guntawang Aboriginal Resources Aboriginal Arts and Craft Group for women in the Liverpool and Fairfield Local Government Area, she is also on the Fairfield and Liverpool Aboriginal Advisory Groups to Council.
+Wendy volunteers her time in the Aboriginal Community in South West Sydney where she Co-Chairs the DCJ ‘Our People, our Way’ (Aboriginal Community Consultant Group) “Better Outcomes for Aboriginal Children and Families, she Co-ordinates Guntawang Aboriginal Resources Aboriginal Arts and Craft Group for women in the Liverpool and Fairfield Local Government Area, she is also on the Fairfield and Liverpool Aboriginal Advisory Groups to Council.

 Wendy is a Director of Gandangara Local Aboriginal Land Council and a member of the MACA.